| Visited in 2006, 2007 and 2011 |

 friendly people, Síkinos is really a very pleasant island.
 The interior is very

 looks really attractive.
-Chóra itself is a
+Chorió itself is a

-very peaceful but authentic little town; it is situated at an altitude of
+village; it is situated at an altitude of

 280 metres, and besides some pleasant little streets it also possesses a